Episode Preview with TTI's Jerry Ullman (audio, 32s):

 FEATURING: Jerry Ullman

+As we’re about to observe National Work Zone Awareness Week and in light of a work zone crash last month in Maryland, in which 6 workers were killed, we’re revisiting a discussion with TTI’s Jerry Ullman, research engineer and highway work zone safety expert.
 The number of fatal crashes in America is up by about 7 percent over the past decade.
 But in roadway work zones, it’s up by more than 40 percent.
-Senior Research Engineer Jerry Ullman explores why those work zones are dangerous not only for those who work in them, but for those who navigate them as well.
+Jerry discusses why those work zones are dangerous not only for those who work in them, but for those who navigate them as well.

 About Our Guest